jsdealy/latin/miscellae/guideToLatinConversation.md

 Plane nihil erat quod
 ad te scribSrem.

-Nihil habebamquod di-
+Nihil habebamquod dicSrem.
-cSrem.

 Accepi perbreves tuas
 littgras ; gratae mihi
 tuae littgrae fuerunt.

-Gratum quod mihi de-
-disti epistSlas, quae
-quidem me delecta-
-runt, in primis Sextii
+Gratum quod mihi dedisti epistSlas, quae quidem me delectarunt, in primis Sextii nostri.
-nostri.

-Tell me as soon as pos-
-sible wliat you are
-doing and what you
-intend to do.
+Tell me as soon as possible wliat you are doing and what you intend to do.